Bigg Boss Marathi season 4

 Bigg Boss Marathi 4 is the fourth season of Marathi version of the reality television show Bigg Boss broadcast in India.
-The grand premiere was held on 2 October 2022 on Colors Marathi and Voot with Mahesh Manjrekar.
+The premiere was held on 2 October 2022 on Colors Marathi and Voot with Mahesh Manjrekar.

 Production

 Teaser

 On 24 July 2022, the makers had officially launched the season 4 promo on Colors Marathi.
 After few days Mahesh Manjrekar confirmed his return to host this show.

 Eye logo

 The border of the eye is golden with a dark pink background.
-In middle, there is rangoli type design & has name BB.
+In middle, there is rangoli type design and has the initials BB.

 Concept

-The theme and concept of this season is All is well which means that "hope" that everything will be fine and no unwell things will happen in the house.
+The theme and concept of this season is "All is well" which means that "hope" that everything will be fine and no unwell things will happen in the house.

 House

 The House of this season had a "Chawl" theme.
-The House was located in Goregaon for the 3rd time.
-For the first time in the history of Bigg Boss Marathi the season had Balcony which is represent 75 years of Independence.
+The House was located in Goregaon for the third time.
+For the first time in the history of Bigg Boss Marathi the season had Balcony which represents 75 years of Independence.